joinpursuit/Pursuit-Core-Web/react/react_intro/react_intro.md

 * **`render` returns JSX**
   - JSX is a React-specific templating language.
 Think of it as a cross between JavaScript and HTML.
 It allows us to do lots of interesting things, like use curly braces to insert JS directly into our HTML.
 More on this stuff later!
 * **`render` has to return one JSX element**
-  - If you want to return multiple elements, just wrap it in a `div` tag - React will read that as one element.
+  - If you want to return multiple elements, just wrap it in a containing tag - React will read that as one element.
 It has to return JSX, but feel free to put some regular old JavaScript logic above the `return` statement if you need to.
 * **`render` is only called under specific conditions**
 	- Essentially, your page still isn't dynamic yet.
 We'll learn how to call `render` to "re-render" (update) the page soon.
 * **Because of the virtual DOM, `render` as a React component method is different from `render` as a React DOM method - although they are connected**